 Who is Disability Arts Online?

-Colin Hambrook is Disability Arts Online’s editor, working three days per week.
+Colin Hambrook is Disability Arts Online’s Editor, working four days per week.
 Colin set Disability Arts Online up initially as a channel on ArtsOnline in 2002.
 In 2004, he registered Disability Arts Online as a not-for-profit company limited by guarantee, setting the journal up as an independent organisation.
 Since then he has strived towards his vision for the site as a journal dedicated to work by deaf and disabled artists, which reflects on disability as a social and political construct from a Social Model perspective.
 He has worked in the field of disability arts for 20 years having produced a variety of web and print based publications in that time.
 He is also a disabled artist in his own right and has two illustrated poetry collections to his name.
 Knitting Time published by Waterloo Press in 2013 was shortlisted for a Ted Hughes Award.

-Joe Turnbull is Disability Arts Online’s subeditor and project co-ordinator.
+Joe Turnbull is Disability Arts Online’s Assistant Editor.
 He studied Politics at the University of Manchester but has since gone on to pursue a career in arts journalism.
 He has written for the Guardian, Apollo Magazine, Frieze, a-n News, this is tomorrow and Garageland.
 He was previously Politics Editor at the Inky Needles publishing group and Publications Editor for Art Map London.
 In 2011 he helped establish Novel, an arts and culture magazine based in his native North East.
 Joe has long been an outspoken critic of the hierarchical power structures of contemporary society and campaigns for the rights of various marginalised groups.